narguess-alizade/narguess-alizade.github.io/_pages/projects.md

     <div class="col-md-8">
       <h3>Gel Diffusiophoresis Experiments</h3>
       <p>
-        Experimental investigation of the hydrogel diffusiophoresis mechanism, using microfluidic solute gradients and quantitative imaging to test theoretical predictions of gel migration and deformation.
+        Experimental investigation of the hydrogel diffusiophoresis mechanism in different scales; from millimeter scale PAA hydrogels to microfluidics.
+By generating solute gradients inside the gels and quantitative imaging, we test theoretical predictions of gel deformation.
       </p>
     </div>
     <div class="col-md-4 text-center">